pyokagan/pycsdl2/docs/api/render.rst

    :param SDL_Surface surface: :class:`SDL_Surface` to render to.
    :returns: A new :class:`SDL_Renderer` that renders to `surface`.

+.. function:: SDL_DestroyRenderer(renderer: SDL_Renderer) -> None

+   Destroys `renderer`, freeing up its associated textures and resources.

+   There is no need to manually call this function. :class:`SDL_Renderer` will automatically call this function as part of its destructor.

+   :param SDL_Renderer renderer: :class:`SDL_Renderer` to destroy

 Renderer creation flags
 -----------------------
 These flags can be passed to :func:`SDL_CreateRenderer` to request that the